linode/docs/docs/security/firewalls/configure-firewall-with-ufw.md

 description: 'Use UFW (Ucomplicated Firewall) to manage your firewall on Ubuntu, Debian, or Arch Linux; this guide contains instructions for setting up default rules, adding/removing rules, setting up logging, and some advanced features.'
 keywords: 'ufw,uncomplicated firewall,ubuntu ufw,linux ufw,ufw tutorial,ubuntu firewall,iptables,networking,firewalls,filtering,firewall setup,ubuntu,debian,arch'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-modified: Tuesday, November 17th, 2015
+modified: Tuesday, December 1st, 2015
 modified_by:
   name: Linode
 published: 'Tuesday, November 17th, 2015'
 title: How to Configure a Firewall with UFW
 ---

-UFW, or *uncomplicated firewall*, is a frontend for managing firewall rules on your Ubuntu, Debian, or Arch servers.
-UFW is used through the command line (although has GUIs available), and aims to make firewall configuration easy (or uncomplicated).
+UFW, or *uncomplicated firewall*, is a frontend for managing firewall rules Arch Linux, Debian or Ubuntu.
+UFW is used through the command line (although has GUIs available), and aims to make firewall configuration easy (or, uncomplicated).

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

 2. This guide will use `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.
-Do **not** follow the Creating a Firewall section--this guide is an introduction to using UFW, which is a separate method of controlling a firewall than iptables.
+Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) guide to create a standard user account, harden SSH access and remove unnecessary network services.
+Do **not** follow the Creating a Firewall section--this guide is an introduction to using UFW, which is a separate method of controlling a firewall than iptables commands.

 3. Update your system.